Wroud/mc-worlds/README.md

 - Create new worlds with custom IDs and optional seeds
 - Delete worlds safely (removes all players first)
 - Teleport between worlds easily
+- Lazy worlds loading (support for infinite worlds)
+- Create fully functional Overworld, End and Nether worlds (mod includes fixes to enable End Dragon and other vanilla mechanics in the custom worlds)
 - **API for other mods to register custom level providers**

 ## Commands